 Momentum Life Insurance’s 2023 claim statistics highlight the glaring gap in critical illness cover among South Africans.

 Joretha Bothma, the head of product development, underwriting, and claims at Momentum Life Insurance, reported that 57% of all death benefit claims in 2023 were due to cardiac and cancer events.
-However, less than 81% of these claimants had any Myriad critical illness cover.
+However, more than 80% of the persons for whom death claims were paid did not have critical illness cover with Momentum.

 During a webcast on 14 June, Bothma asked the online audience to imagine the financial impact of these critical illnesses – not only on income, but also on retirement savings.
 Bothma said the direct costs of surgery, treatment, and palliative care can be overwhelming.
 For instance, individuals with Alzheimer’s or who are recovering from a stroke face significant financial strain.